Professional Resume Writing Services Los Angeles (2x Certified)

 Follow Up Regularly

-If you’re going to really grow a successful network online, you need to work harder at making connections than offline.
-You can’t expect to have the same emotional link to someone online as you do in-person, so you’re going to need to speak to the people you meet more often.
+If you’re going to grow a successful network online, you need to work harder at making connections than offline.
+You can’t expect to have the same emotional link to someone online as you do in person, so you’re going to need to speak to the people you meet more often.

 Make a habit of regularly getting online and devoting time to following up with the people you’ve already met.

-If you’ve already spoken to someone on social media quite a few times and you want to strengthen the relationship, ask them to connect over the phone or meet with you on a video conference.
+If you’ve already spoken to someone on social media a few times and you want to strengthen the relationship, ask them to connect over the phone or meet with you on a video call.

 Be Helpful and Informative

-On LinkedIn, you can write posts where you talk about your experiences in the industry.
+On LinkedIn, you can write posts to talk briefly about your experiences in the industry.
 On forums, you can respond to questions being asked by other people in your space.

 Keep Working on It